Epic Rail Odyssey

 06/09/2017 Bangkok (BLD)

-This morning we have some free time before transferring to the railway station and boarding our train to Butterworth in Malaysia.
+This morning we have some free time before transferring to the railway station and boarding our train to Padang Besar in Malaysia.

-On arrival in Butterworth, we begin a tour of Penang Island, with its exotic sights and sounds.
+On arrival we board a bus to Penang.
+After lunch, we begin a tour of Penang Island, with its exotic sights and sounds.
 We stop at the world’s fourth longest statue of the Reclining Buddha – Wat Chayamangkalaram.
 Continuing on from here we visit the first Buddhist Temple to be built in Penang in 1803, an elaborately decorated Burmese Temple.
 Our tour continues to Khoo Kongsi, a magnificent hall embellished with intricate carvings and woodwork.
 Following the tour we transfer to our hotel for our overnight stay.

 09/09/2017 Penang – Butterworth – Singapore (B)